Chemical found in soap and toothpaste linked to osteoporosis

 The BDA makes it clear that sunshine - not food - is where you get most of your vitamin D. Crucially, even a healthy diet that includes the food listed above is unlikely to provide sufficient levels.

-This is where vitamin D supplements can make all the difference this winter.
-But it's important to remember that you will only reap the benefits of supplements if you combine them with a healthy, balanced diet and time outdoors.
+This is where vitamin D supplements can make all the difference this winter, so long as you combine them with a healthy, balanced diet and time outdoors.